-- Help your child identify all of the picture cards before beginning to play Bell Memory.
+- Help your child identify all of the picture cards before beginning to play the Bell Memory Game.

-- Mix up and lay the picture cards face down in columns and rows.
+- Mix up the picture cards and lay them face down in columns and rows.

 - Take turns turning two cards over to see if they match.